Thursday, July 24, 2014

 Jan.
 2015.

-Four amazing stories of courage and endurance of children from different countries, walking hours across the unfriendly environment, trying to make it to their schools.
-Those children are from Argentina, Kenya, India, and Morocco and they will bring you tears of joy to see how determined they are to learn what will make their dreams come true.
+Four amazing stories of courage and endurance of children from different countries, walking for hours across an unfriendly environment, trying to make it to their schools.
+Those children are from Argentina, Kenya, India, and Morocco, and they will bring you tears of joy to see how determined they are to learn what will make their dreams come true.

 24. Underdogs